-Meredith Smith (she/they) is a poet, writer, and editor in the Pacific Northwest
+Meredith Smith (she/they) is a writer, designer, and creative director in Seattle

-An alumna of the Hugo House in Seattle, WA, Meredith’s fiction, poetry, and editorial work has been seen in The Cryptonaturalist, The Gravity of the Thing, and Tor.com.
-Her short fiction has taken a back seat to a long form horror novel.
+An alumna of the Hugo House in Seattle, WA, Meredith’s fiction and poetry, as well as entertainment and editorial work, has been seen in The Cryptonaturalist, The Gravity of the Thing, Tor.com, Bust Magazine, and elsewhere.
+Her projects have been covered favorably in Buzzfeed, Seattle Metropolitan, Now Smell This, Fragrantica, and beyond.
+She recently completed a longform horror novel loosely inspired by The Blair Witch Project and her own experiences as a content creator on the Internet.
 She is the founder of Common Meter Press, a micropress with big plans for small books (and zines and other things).

 Platforms & Languages

 - Adobe Creative Suite

 - Content Strategy

 - Production Design

 Growing up in a rural community in the dustbowl region of Texas – and isolated from her peers due to a congenital heart defect which made her parents fearful that, if the wind knocked her over, it would kill her – Meredith fell in love with writing and music purely out of boredom and loneliness.
 It turned out she had something of a natural affinity for creativity.

 After failed attempts to sell her Daria scripts to MTV when she was still in Junior High, Meredith became the editor of her High School newspaper, literary magazine, and member of the poetry club.
 It was there that she blossomed as a writer, learned how to build her first Website and work with Adobe Creative Suite, and saw the beginnings of what would become a long career as a professional Elder Millennial.